Approximate Gibbs Sampler for Efficient Inference of Hierarchical Bayesian Models for Grouped Count Data

 In the HBPRM formulation, $ y_{ij}$ is the $i$-th count within group $j$ with an estimated mean of $ \lambda_{ij}$, $n_j$ is the number of data points in group $j$, $ w_{jk}$ is the regression coefficient of covariate $k$, and $ x_{ijk}$ is the $i$-th value in group $j$ of covariate $k$.
 The prior for the coefficient of each covariate, $\mu_{ k}$, is assumed to be a Gaussian distribution ($\cN$) while the prior for the variance, $\sigma^2_{ k}$, is assumed to be an inverse-gamma distribution ($\mathcal{IG}$).
 The Gaussian and inverse-gamma distributions are specified such that we can exploit conditional conjugacy for analytical and computational convenience.
 Alternative distributions (such as half-Cauchy and uniform distributions) for the prior of group-level variance $\sigma_k^2$ do not have this benefit, which will significantly increase the computational load.
-According to Ref. \cite{gelman2006prior}, when the group-level variance is close to zero, $\epsilon$ must be set to a reasonable value.
-For our model, the estimated group variance is always much larger than zero because the mean of estimated variance is approximately $\frac{\epsilon + J}{2}$ (Eq.
-(17)) where $J$ is the number of groups.
-As such, the $\epsilon$ can be set to a sufficiently large value, such as 2.
+According to Ref. \cite{gelman2006prior}, when the group-level variance is close to zero, the shape parameter $a$ in the inverse-gamma distribution must be set to a reasonable value.
+For our model, the estimated group variance is always much larger than zero because the mean of estimated variance is approximately $\frac{a + J}{2}$ (Eq. \eqref{eq:cond_post_sigma_fin}) where $J$ is the number of groups.
+Therefore, $a$ can be set to a sufficiently large value, such as 2.